alefore/weblog/ten-years-of-edge.md

   I also know that this expectation is validated every single time a new probability is defined.

-TODO: The above (about validation of Probability) isn't currently true.

 #### Ghost types

 Unfortunately, afaik, there's no standard way to achieve this in C++23.